-Students in Years 4-6, participated in the "Tell Them From Me" survey in September 2022.
+Students in Years 4-6, participated in the last "Tell Them From Me" survey in September 2022.
 172 students completed this survey.
 The survey measured Social-emotional outcomes.
 Areas of growth from 2021 included student participation in sport and extra-curricular activities.
 Student interest and motivation in learning averaged at 55% compared to the norm of 75% whereas, student effort in learning was high at 84%.

-A shift in pedagogies in 2023, where deep learning is a focus for St Joseph's, is aiming to foster intrinsically curious students who are determined to do well and will mentally engage in academic work.
+In 2023 a shift in pedagogies occurred, where deep learning approach was a focus for St Joseph's.
+Fostering inquiry that intrinsically invites students to be curious and encouraging them to be determined to do well and mentally engage in academic work.